deemahq/portfolio/README.md

 Welcome!
 I’m transitioning from a biology background to data science.
 This portfolio showcases projects that highlight my growth in analytics, coding, and data visualization.

-I’m currently completing prerequisite coursework for the UIUC Master’s in Data Science, with interests in healthcare analytics, data storytelling, and statistical modeling.
+I’m currently completing prerequisite coursework for a Master’s in Data Science, with interests in healthcare analytics and statistical modeling.

 ---